 After spending his first five years of pro hockey split between the NHL (Dallas, Tampa Bay) and several AHL teams, Junior spent one season playing in Europe and the 2010-11 season with Idaho in the ECHL.
-He has retired from pro hockey and resides in his hometown of St. Joseph deBeauce, Quebec.
+He has retired from pro hockey and resides in his hometown of St. Joseph deBeauce, Quebec where he works as an English language teacher.